Kayli/logspub/bio/bio-anatomy.md

 - basal: forming or belonging to a bottom layer or base
 - lateral: of, at, toward, or from the side or sides

+- organ: collection of tissues joined in a structural unit to serve a common function

 ## human skeleton